pranigopu/pranigopu.github.io/docs/philosophy/ethics/3-moral-principles.md

 **The broadest context available**:

 The broadest context available is that context which offers the widest possible valid integration of our knowledge.
-In other words, it is the context that relates any consideration we may have to the greatest amount of knowledge and notions held by us (notions may not constitute knowledge).
+In other words, it is the context that relates any consideration we may have to the greatest amount of knowledge held by us.
 It is important to note that when considering a particular case, the broadest context available includes and does not ignore the particular case.
 In other words, a narrower context neither contradicts nor is contradicted by a broader context, if properly integrated.

 # Need for strict principles in morality
 Any goal, to be achieved in reality, depends on a grasp of the essentials pertaining to the object of the goal.
 To grasp the essentials, to retain them and to use them to make decisions in a context as deep and broad, i.e. far-reaching and wide-ranging as you need; this is the use of principles.